 You may not find all keywords to be relevant to your specific industry.
 Survival kits, after all, can apply to a variety of circumstances: college survival kits, earthquake survival kits, military survival kits, and plenty more.

-Topic Explorer makes it easy to sort keywords by industry, but remember that you can start off your search by analyzing your industry as a whole and forgo entering a target keyword, too.
+Topic Explorer makes it easy to group keywords by industry, but remember that you can start off your search by analyzing your industry as a whole and forgo entering a target keyword, too.

 topic explorer industry